-Condition assessments performed on most of the documented sites found 1,145 are in good condition, 425 are fair, 196 are in poor condition, and 232 lack condition data.
-Twenty-three of the sites no longer exist because of two sites being combined into one, natural erosion, damage from the historic 2022 flood, or disturbance as a result of construction or other authorized activity.
+Condition assessments performed on most of the documented sites found 1,109 are in good condition, 467 are fair, 209 are in poor condition, and 250 lack condition data.
+Twenty-four of the sites no longer exist because of two sites being combined into one, natural erosion, damage from the historic 2022 flood, or disturbance as a result of construction or other authorized activity.
 Excavations have been conducted at some sites where archeological remains are especially vulnerable to disturbance or loss through erosion or illegal collecting.

 Prehistoric sites contain projectile points, knives, scrapers, abraders, and other tools, and concentrations of burned and butchered animal bone.
 Radiocarbon dating is used to establish the age of organic artifacts such as charcoal or bone.
-Organic materials (wood, bone, basketry, textiles) rarely persist in the Yellowstone environment because of the acidic, thermally influenced soils.
-However, ice patches in the park can and do preserve fragile organic artifacts.
+Organic materials (wood, bone, basketry, textiles) rarely persist in the Yellowstone environment because of the acidic, thermally influenced soils within the caldera.
+However, ice patches in some areas of the park can and do preserve fragile organic artifacts.
 These perishable artifacts complement the oral histories of indigenous peoples as well as an archaeological record of abundant stone tools and manufacturing debris.

 Stone artifacts provide most of the chronological information on Yellowstone's prehistory.
 Most of the stone tools are associated with a particular time period based on distinctive stylistic characteristics, which define a point type.
 These include some knives, such as Cody knives, or projectile points, such as spear and dart points, as well as arrowheads.
-At several locations in the park, campsites from distinct periods of indigenous use spanning more than 9,500 years are layered upon each other starting at five feet below the surface.
-These occupations reveal how tool manufacture and foodways changed in this region through time.
+At several locations in the park, campsites from distinct periods of indigenous use spanning more than 9,600 years are layered upon each other starting at five feet below the surface.
+These occupations reveal how tool manufacture and lifeways changed in this region through time.

-The earliest evidence of humans in Yellowstone are two 11,500 to 10,900-year-old Clovis-type spear points found near Yellowstone Lake and north near the Yellowstone River.
-Later, projectile point types
+The earliest evidence of humans in Yellowstone are two 11,500 to 10,900-year-old Clovis-type spear points found near Yellowstone Lake and north near